-Subject to Colorado Public Utilities Commission approval, the addition of up to 200 MW of new renewable energy resources would result in approximately 60 percent of the utility’s Southern Colorado generation portfolio coming from carbon-free resources by 2023.
+The addition of up to 200 MW solar project would result in approximately 51 percent of the utility’s Southern Colorado generation portfolio coming from carbon-free resources by 2025.
 The company will achieve 30 percent renewables by 2020.

 Frequently asked questions

-Where will the renewable energy come from?
+Where will the solar energy facility be located?

 How much renewable energy will Black Hills Energy have on its system under the Renewable Advantage plan?

 With abundant wind and solar resources, we believe Pueblo and Southern Colorado have the potential to lead the nation in the adoption of clean energy development, while also saving customers money and growing the regional economy.
-As we did with our recently completed Busch Ranch II Wind Project, we’ll continue to seek out local businesses and suppliers for a stronger, cleaner Southern Colorado.
+As we did with our recently completed Busch Ranch II wind project, we’ll continue to seek out local businesses and suppliers for a stronger, cleaner Southern Colorado.